Skip to main content

 Enabling a culture of continuous learning.

-For 56 years TESOL has advanced English language teaching.
+For over 50 years, TESOL has been advancing the expertise of English language professionals.
 The development of TESOL began in 1963 when a small group met during the annual conference of the National Association for Foreign Student Affairs (NAFSA) to discuss the idea for a more specialized organization for teachers of English to speakers of other languages.

 The first conference on the teaching of ESOL took place in Tucson, Arizona in 1964, attracting more than 700 participants--far more than expected.